Suleyman Kerimov: Personal life

 Kerimov's father was a lawyer at a criminal investigation institution, while his mother was an accountant for the Savings Bank of Russia.
 He is married and has three children.

-In October 2011, Kerimov used his connections to fly Western financial figures such as Jamie Dimon of JPMorgan, Richard Parsons of Citigroup and Stephen Schwarzman of Blackstone to Moscow in support of Medvedev’s initiative to turn Moscow into an "international financial centre".
+In October 2011, Kerimov used his connections to fly Western financial figures such as Jamie Dimon of JPMorgan, Richard Parsons of Citigroup and Stephen Schwarzman of Blackstone to Moscow in support of Medvedev's initiative to turn Moscow into an "international financial centre".

 Wealth

 In 2006 Kerimov was listed among the world's 100 richest people and as Russia's eighth richest man ranked by Forbes.
 He had a net worth of $6.9 billion as of 2014, with the previous years' net worth estimated at $7.1 billion (2013) and $6.5 billion (2012).

 In 2020, Kerimov's fortune doubled due to a sharp rise in gold prices.
 In August 2020, he became the richest businessman in Russia for a while.
 His family's fortune almost entirely based on the 77 percent holding in Polyus gold company was estimated at $24.7 billion.

 At the end of 2020, the value of the assets of the Kerimov family was estimated at $20.9 billion.
 By 2022, his wealth had decreased to $11 billion.
 He keeps vast assets through networks of offshore companies.

-He owns a villa in Cap d’Antibes, France.
+He owns a villa in Cap d’Antibes, France (Villa Hier).
 On 26 November 2006, in Nice, France, Kerimov was seriously injured after losing control of a $650,000 Ferrari Enzo on the Promenade des Anglais.
 He suffered severe burns as a result of the accident.

 Known for spending much of his fortune on parties, the Russian billionaire has paid for celebrities such as Christina Aguilera, Shakira, Amy Winehouse and Jessie J to perform at his events.